SSWConsulting/SSW.Rules.Content/rules/f-shaped-pattern/rule.md

 The term was popularized in 2006 by the [Nielsen Norman Group](https://www.nngroup.com/).
 These world leaders in user experience research have conducted eye-tracking studies that found:

-1. Users read only the first few lines of content on a page
+1. Users read only the first few lines of content on a page, so make sure you [don't bury your headline](http://www.ssw.com.au/rules/do-not-bury-your-headline)
 2. Users skim down the left side of the page primarily

 ![Figure: The F-shaped pattern reflects our tendency to skim](F-shape-diagram.png)